GM High Feature engine: LFX

 The LFX is an enhanced version of the LLT engine developed jointly by Holden and Cadillac.
-Introduced in the MY2012 Holden Commodore SV6/Z and the MY2012 Chevrolet Camaro LS/LT, it is 20.5 lbs lighter than the LLT, due to a redesigned cylinder head and integrated exhaust manifold, and composite intake manifold.
-Other components like the fuel injectors, intake valves, and fuel pump have also been updated.
+Introduced in the MY 2012 Holden VE Commodore SV6 and the MY2012 Chevrolet Camaro LS/LT, it is 20.5 lbs lighter than the LLT, thanks to a redesigned cylinder head, integrated exhaust manifold, and composite intake manifold.
+Other components like the timing chains, fuel injectors, intake valves, and fuel pump have also been updated.
+They also updated the cam phasing and variable valve timing system compared to the LLT.
 Power and torque are up slightly from the LLT.
 The compression ratio is 11.5:1.
 The LFX also features E85 flex-fuel capability.